hypothete/unstructured-lumigraph/readme.md

 ## Contributing

-Issues and pull requests are welcome, there are still some issues with the `angResBlend` term in the shader that I would like to address.
+Issues and pull requests are welcome, there are still some problems with the `angResBlend` term in the shader that I would like to address.

 ## License information

 [MIT](./LICENSE)

-### References
+## References

 Buehler, C., Bosse, M., McMillan, L., Gortler, S., & Cohen, M. (2001).
 Unstructured lumigraph rendering.
 In Proceedings of the 28th annual conference on Computer graphics and interactive techniques (pp. 425–432).